4Geeks logo

 • Finally, it will open a coding editor (probably VSCode, the most used coding IDE in the world) and a terminal to start coding as if the codespace was on your local computer in the first place.

 • If you go back to your codespaces, you will find all the computers you have created and be able to re-open them.
-Changes you made to the files will stay for a few days; you will retain all data as long as you RE-OPEN the same workspace you were working on in the first place.
+Changes you made to the files will stay for a few days; you will retain all data as long as you RE-OPEN the same workspace you were working on, or if you deactivate the "Auto-delete codespace" option on that specific codespace.

 Running a project on Codespaces

-Go to any GitHub repository and you will be able to open a codespace of it by clicking on the code -> codespaces button, look at this image: open repository codespace
+Go to any GitHub repository, and you will be able to open a codespace of it by clicking on the Code -> Create codespace on <branch> buttons.
+Look at this image:

 The terminal